sesiommedeiros/BiasBPR/README.md

 2 - Set the working directory to the location of the files;

-3 - Open and compile the file application_dry.R to obtain the estimates
+3 - Open and compile the file application.R to obtain the estimates